WrightStuffNJ/WrightStuffNJ/README.md

 - External 3rd party NPOs will need functional website and/or customer service phone line

 ## Data Analytics
 Data analytics will be used to enhance the system value for administrators, candidates, and Non-Profits.
-This includes highlighting popular programs, providers and users.
+This includes highlighting popular programs, providers, and users.
 See the [Solution Design](/SolutionDesign.md) for more details.

 ## Solution Design
 While this **Solution Intent** is designed to show *what* we intend to build, the **Solution Design** will show the details on *how* we will build it.